AmberSahdev/Open-Interface/MEDIA.md

-# Open Interface Demos and Media
+# Open Interface Demos and Media Resources

 This document is an extension of [README.md](README.md) which I recommend to check out first.